ciscops/viptela-workshop/README_ANSIBLE.md

 This playbook will:
 * Remove topology devices from the `known_hosts` file
 * Remove the `myCA` directory
-* Destroy the topology specified in the .virlrc file
+* Destroy the topology specified in `.virl/default/id`